sageil/crewai-docker/README.md

 6. Execute `poetry run my_crew` to run your project from the container terminal.

 ### Autocomplete for crewAI commands
-To get autocomplete working for `poetry` commands in bash, type poetry followed by `tab`
+To get autocomplete working for `poetry` in bash, type poetry followed by `tab`